One-zone review

 No. It covers the broader apron-safety problem where worker exposure, route conflict, support vehicles, parked equipment, and continuity-sensitive movement all overlap.

-No. The most credible first step is one apron area, one movement pattern, and one clear pilot or control objective.
+No. The most solid first step is one apron area, one movement pattern, and one clear pilot or control objective.

-Use the AI page when the discussion is already framed around applied monitoring and the buyer is specifically asking about AI-led visibility or awareness support.
+Check out the AI page if the discussion is already framed around applied monitoring and your team is specifically asking about AI-led visibility or awareness support.